 }

-Once syncronization is implemented using a lock, here is the output of the sample
+Once synchronization is implemented using a lock, here is the output of the sample

 Figure 7.2 – Output of application with synchronization

-As you see output is what was predicted, we can clearly see that if Synchronization is not implemented for a shared resources in multi thread environment there is a high possibility of data getting corrupted and that’s when it becomes really critical that we implement proper synchronization constructs to achieve predictable results.
+As you see output is what was predicted, we can clearly see that if Synchronization is not implemented for a shared resource in multi thread environment there is a high possibility of data getting corrupted and that’s when it becomes really critical that we implement proper synchronization constructs to achieve predictable results.

-Todo – Explain what is thread safety
+Thread Safety

+A piece of code or method is considered as thread safe if there aren’t any resources/variables in that code that are shared across multiple threads like first example in this chapter where current balance and number of transactions are updated at the same time by multiple threads and it isn’t thread safe.
+To achieve thread safety on a method or variable we can either reduce the interaction between threads i.e. probably changing the application to run synchronously or using locking/synchronization mechanism that we are going to see in next sections.

 Synchronization can be achieved through various constructs provided by .net

 Locking Constructs